Cypheron Core

 Serialization Support

-With the serialize
+With the serialize feature enabled:

 #![allow(unused)] fn main() { use serde::{Serialize, Deserialize}; #[derive(Serialize, Deserialize)] struct KeyPair { public_key: MlKemPublicKey, // Note: Secret keys should NOT be serialized in most cases } // Serialize public key safely let json = serde_json::to_string(&public_key)?; // Deserialize public key let pk: MlKemPublicKey = serde_json::from_str(&json)?; }